0BAB1/gcodeEstimator/README.md

 ![image](https://github.com/0BAB1/gcodeEstimator/assets/62248962/c089e62d-b073-45a9-a495-fc66f3cf5ddd)

+## Estimate your machinning time...
+Instantly

+### And use the CSV module to make changes directly into excel and estmate the costs !

-This python script takes a gcode file as an input and resturn a list containing the time data and relevant infos by interpreting the G Code.
+This python script interprets a gcode file and resturns a list containing the time data and relevant infos by interpreting the G Code.

 This output has been designed to be converted as a CSV file. meaning each list element is a line, containing column elements.